On Successive Approximations for Compact-Valued Nonexpansive Mappings: Mappings with Non-Regular Trajectories Form a Meagre Subset

 Then the sets $\pazocal U_n$ are dense in $C$, as $D$ is dense itself.
 These sets consist of all points such that the trajectory starting at one of those points behaves well in the first $n$ steps.
 Further this yields that the set

 is a residual subset of $C$.
 By the observations above for every $x_0\in \pazocal U$ the mapping $F$ has a regular trajectory starting at $x_0$. \end{proof}

 \paragraph{Acknowledgement.} This research was funded by the Austrian Science Fund (FWF): P 32523.
 I wish to thank Christian Bargetz for a lot of fruitful discussions, for reading this article carefully and his helpful comments.
-Furthermore I want to give special thanks to the referee for carefully reading this paper, pointing out mistakes and improvements and making valuable suggestions. \paragraph{Data Availability. }Data sharing not applicable to this article as no datasets were generated or analysed during the current study.
+Furthermore I want to give special thanks to the referee for carefully reading this paper, pointing out mistakes and improvements and making valuable suggestions.
+This version of the article has been accepted for publication after peer review but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections. \paragraph{Data Availability. }Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 Emir Medjic\\ Universit\"at Innsbruck\\ Department of Mathematics\\ Technikerstraße 13,\\ 6020 Innsbruck, Austria\\ \texttt{emir.medjic@uibk.ac.at}